neynt/notes/2017-09/music140.md

   - Distinguish by:
     - Level of distortion.
       - Both have it on the guitar.
-      - Heavy metal has more (bass, voice).
+      - Heavy metal has more, especially in the bass and vocals.
     - Tempo.
       - Hard rock has mid-range, constant tempos.
       - Heavy metal has more extreme tempos, and tempo can change during a song.
     - Influence.
-      - Hard rock comes from R+B.
+      - Hard rock comes from R+B, blues.
+Came from the British Blues Revival and Psychedelic Blues.
-      - Heavy metal is more classical.
+      - Heavy metal comes more from classical.
 Almost virtuosic.
     - Lyrics.
       - Hard rock is more basic.
 Chuck Berry style.
-Parties, girls, freedom, sex.
+Parties, girls, cars, freedom, sex.
       - Heavy metal is more alienation, loss of control, mental instability, war, despair.
 Can also have religious/mythological themes.